hashicorp/vault-ssh-helper/README.md

 Vault SSH Agent
 ===============

 Vault SSH Agent is a counterpart to Vault's (https://github.com/hashicorp/vault) SSH backend.

-Vault authenticated users create SSH OTPs to connect to remote hosts.
-During SSH connection establishment, the keyboard-interactive password prompt receives the OTP entered by the user and provides it to agent.
-Agent authenticates clients by verifying the OTP, IP and username with Vault server.

-For enabling Vault OTP authentication, agent needs to be installed on all the hosts.
-SSHD configuration should be modified to enable keyboard-interactive authentication.
-SSHD Pluggable Authentication Module (PAM) configuration should be modified to redirect client authentication to agent.
+It enables creation of One-Time-Passwords (OTP) by Vault servers.
+OTPs will be used as client authentication credentials while establishing SSH connections with remote hosts.

+All the remote hosts that belong to SSH backend's role of type OTP, will need this agent to be installed, get its SSH configuration changed to enable keyboard-interactive authentication and redirect its client authentication responsibility to Vault SSH Agent.

+Vault authenticated users contact Vault server and get an OTP issued for any specific username and IP address.
+While establishing an SSH connection, agent reads the OTP from the password prompt and sends it to Vault server for verification.
+Only if Vault server verifies the OTP, client is authenticated and the SSH connection is allowed.

+This agent is not a PAM module, but it does the job of one.
+Agent's binary is run as an external command using `pam_exec.so` with access to password.
+Graceful execution and exit of this command is a 'requisite' for authentication to be successful.
+If the OTP is not validated, the binary exits with a non-zero status and hence the desired effect is achieved.

+PAM modules are supposed to be shared object files and Go (currently) does not support creation of `.so` files.
+It was a choice between writing a PAM module in C and maintain it for all platforms vs using this workaround to get the job done, but with the convenience of using Go.

-Usage
+## Usage
 -----
 `vault-ssh-agent [options]`